 The Playbook is being authored by Lisa Taylor, President of Challenge Factory, and an expert on today’s changing world of work.
 It will be research-focused and informed by the guidance of an Advisory Committee of public sector leaders and managers.
 Initial research done to validate the project showed that managers throughout government find career conversations hard to lead with employees due to a lack of training, structure and time.
 It also found that employees lack advancement opportunities that fit their skill sets and meet their needs.
 This resource will address these gaps with concrete tools that identify how career development leads to better individual, group and department performance.

-Highlights of Retain and Gain: Career Management for the Public Sector:
+Retain and Gain: Career Management for the Public Sector:

 - Will include 40+ practical, low-cost tips, activities and actions to engage and retain public sector staff